matteo14c/HaploCoV/README.md

 ## NextStrain data: NextStrainToHaploCoV.pl

-If you have downloaded your metadata files from Nexstrain ( [link](https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz) ), need to use the utility *NextStrainToHaploCoV.pl* to convert them in HaploCoV format.
+If you have downloaded your metadata files from Nexstrain ( [link](https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz) ), you need to use the utility *NextStrainToHaploCoV.pl* to convert them in HaploCoV format.
-Unlike addToTable.pl, NextStrainToHaploCoV.pl does not support incremental addition of data: this was not implemented since the full  table provided by NextStrain can be converted in *HaploCoV* format in 3 to 5 minutes.
+Unlike addToTable.pl, NextStrainToHaploCoV.pl does not support incremental addition of data to a pre-existing file: this was not implemented since the full data by NextStrain can be converted in *HaploCoV* format in 3 to 5 minutes.

 ### Options
 NextStrainToHaploCoV.pl accepts the following options